 Try to make your emergency fund a tad more difficult to access.
 Store backup money as far from your active budget as possible.
 And remember, keep your business account separate from the personal one!

 4. Indulging in Business Expenses You Don’t Really Need

 Do you ever feel like showing off, just a bit?
 After all, you’re a business owner, aren’t you?
 When you look around amongst fellow business owners, it seems that being a business person comes with an obligation to look the part, no matter the cost.

 When I first sat down to create my business website I erroneously thought the site had to be pretty and full of bells and whistles to reflect the work I wanted to deliver.
 I’d browse expensive themes and plugins, ready to invest money for the greater good of my business.
-After many hours of cherry-picking, I gave myself some cool down time before committing and eventually decided to settle for a less expensive solution.
+After many hours of cherry-picking, I gave myself some cool-down time before committing and eventually decided to settle for a less expensive solution.

 I think the tricky part about business purchases is that, justified or not, they create an immense feeling of accomplishment.
-Whenever I consider buying a piece of software, I’m getting all pumped up and excited how it will change my work.
+Whenever I consider buying a piece of software, I’m getting all pumped up and excited about how it will change my work.
 Heck, I hear some people get goosebumps buying office supplies!

 But how many of those purchases are absolutely necessary?
 How many of them bring tangible improvements or give your business an edge over the competition?

 Whenever you face a business purchase, be completely honest with yourself and evaluate the real benefits you can reap.
-It might be a good idea to establish a cool down period (two weeks works like a charm) before committing your money to a prospective investment.
+It might be a good idea to establish a cool-down period (two weeks works like a charm) before committing your money to a prospective investment.

 5. Ignoring the Full Picture